Supportive housing offers whole person care coordination to assist the most vulnerable members of our community

 Stable, Quality Housing is the Key to Improving Health Outcomes and Achieving Health Equity

 Affordable, high-quality, and stable housing promotes good health.
-Lack of access to housing and exposure to the elements leads to deteriorating health over time.
-Children, seniors, and individuals with multiple chronic health conditions experiencing homelessness, living in substandard housing, or facing housing instability are especially vulnerable to chronic poor health.
+Lack of access to housing and exposure to the elements is traumatic and leads to deteriorating health over time.
+Children, seniors, and individuals with multiple chronic health conditions, experiencing homelessness, living in substandard housing, or facing housing instability are especially vulnerable to chronic poor health.
 Addressing the deep health inequities in our country requires tackling Social Drivers of Health (SDOH) needs, including expanding affordable and supportive housing options.

 Our Solutions for Integrating Housing with Health Services

-CHS is at the forefront, offering practical, data-driven solutions for leaders overseeing state-based housing and public health programs, healthcare leaders, and leaders in the supportive housing field.
-Our solutions are designed to address the complex challenges of housing and health, providing a roadmap for effective action.
+CSH is at the forefront, offering vision, policy and implementation support to create practical, data-driven solutions for health care sector leaders.
+Our solutions are designed to address the complex challenges of housing and health, providing a roadmap for effective action tailored to national, state and local context.

-As governor administrations lead efforts to address homelessness and housing instability, they can leverage CSH’s cross sector expertise in health and housing.
+As governor’s offices lead efforts to address homelessness and housing instability, they can leverage CSH’s cross sector expertise in health and housing.
 CSH supports the design of cross-sector systems that address Social Drivers of Health (SDOH) for their Medicaid populations and improve public health while offsetting or reducing costs.
-Learn More

 State Medicaid Agencies